JuliaParallel/DistributedArrays.jl/docs/src/index.md

 Nested `spmd` calls
 -------------------
-As `spmd` executes the the specified function on all participating nodes, we need to be careful with nesting `spmd` calls.
+As `spmd` executes the specified function on all participating nodes, we need to be careful with nesting `spmd` calls.

 An example of an unsafe(wrong) way:
 ```julia